-The Dean, or their designee, in consultation with student's faculty advisor and Division Coordinator, as deemed necessary, will review the petition and decide on the outcome of the appeal including any conditions or requirements.
-The Dean may or may not choose to meet in person with student.
-If student has not yet declared a major, the petition should be submitted to the Office of Student Registration and Records.
-A committee chaired by the Director of the Office of Student Registration and Records, and including the Faculty Advisor, and one of the College Deans will review the petition and make the official ruling.
+The Dean of Teaching and Learning, or their designee, in consultation with the student's faculty advisor and Program Chair, as deemed necessary, will review the petition and decide on the outcome of the appeal including any conditions or requirements.
+The Dean may or may not choose to meet in person with the student.

 NOTE:

-- Submitting the correctly completed forms does not automatically guarantee reinstatement. - Student will be notified of the results of the appeal by letter and/or email to student's CTX email account. - Student may have to apply for re-admission to the university before trying to register for courses - Financial Aid may be affected by any change in status; refer to Financial Aid policy.
+- Submitting the correctly completed forms does not automatically guarantee reinstatement. - Students will be notified of the results of the appeal by letter and/or email to the student's CTX email account. - Student may have to apply for readmission to the university before trying to register for courses - Financial Aid may be affected by any change in status; refer to Financial Aid policy.